voschezang/coding-handbook/intelligence/creativity.md

 1. The self.
 I, how I see/feel/hear it.
 2. The other, with whom I interact.
 How they see/hear/feel
 3. An outside view.
 Someone who’s not involved.
 “Objective”

+### Rubber duck

+Explain a problem to a rubber duck.
+Keep talking for 5 min.